Roku Logo

 Roku Logo History

 Roku Corporation and the digital media player brand of the same name have always shared a common logo.
-It appeared in 2002 but “came out” only six years later – after the invention of the first stand-alone set-top box, DVP N1000.
-The model number on the case was written in the same font that was presented on the emblem.
+It appeared in 2002 but “came out” only six years later, after the invention of the first stand-alone set-top box, the DVP N1000.
+The model number on the case was written in the same font as on the emblem.

-Simultaneously, the trademark was taken out of the device – industrial designers decided to print it separately on a dark purple tag.
-It looked like a label on a piece of clothing, except that it was attached not to T-shirts or pants but the side of the streaming player and the remote’s underside.
+Simultaneously, the trademark was removed from the device, and industrial designers decided to print it separately on a dark purple tag.
+It looked like a label on a piece of clothing, except that it was attached not to T-shirts or pants but to the side of the streaming player and the underside of the remote.

 What is Roku?

 Roku is an American company that produces devices for streaming content from streaming services.
-Its digital media players connect to TVs and allow users to watch videos, play online games, or listen to music through the internet.
-The word “Roku” translates to “six” in Japanese, chosen by Anthony Wood as it is the sixth company he has founded.
+Its digital media players connect to TVs and let users watch videos, play online games, or listen to music over the internet.
+The word “Roku” translates to “six” in Japanese and was chosen by Anthony Wood because it is the sixth company he has founded.

 Later, Roku did not change its style.
 The next nine generations of digital media players also featured the logo prominently.
-As the business expanded, the company’s stylized name began to appear on other products as well – on everything related to Roku and its services.
+As the business expanded, the company’s stylized name began to appear on other products and on everything related to Roku and its services.

 At first glance, there is nothing remarkable about the emblem.
 It contains just one word, two colors, and no additional graphics or complex fonts with patterns.
-But this is what makes it unique because the minimalist style is associated with simplicity, stability, monumentality, universal accessibility, and the listed qualities characterize the brand’s products from the best side.
+But this is what makes it unique: the minimalist style is associated with simplicity, stability, monumentality, and universal accessibility, qualities that characterize the brand’s products at their best.

 Font and Colors